DappDevs/presentations/content/about-ethereum.md

 ???
 Cryptography is at the heart of what Ethereum does, but it also enables some of th underlying tech:

 Because Ethereum is storing so much data, and has to ensure the security and immutability of the data in a fast and efficient manner, there was a need for an algorithm that can store and prove the integrity of arbitrary key-pairs.

 Merkle trees

+TODO: maybe move this slide up earlier

 ---